MunroRaymaker/MvcProductStore/README.md

 A simple product store with many unsafe features used for PEN testing.
 Based on the old Microsoft tutorial for MvcMusicStore found at https://docs.microsoft.com/en-us/aspnet/mvc/overview/older-versions/mvc-music-store/.

+## Playbook

+This is a walktrough of a path to discover the vulnerabilities of this web app.

+### Recon
+Start by running a nikto or sparta scan

+### Enumeration

+## Exploitation

 ## Cheat sheet

 ### Authorisation